Signifier

 This distinction highlights the fact that when we add signifiers to products, not all of them will be able to successfully communicate the appropriate behavior to ALL users.
 For example, if a designer puts a PUSH sign on a door, while it is a clear signifier for English-speaking, non-visually impaired users of the door, it won't provide signification (communication of appropriate behavior) to non-English speakers or visually impaired users.

-For example, if we use colors to communicate something in the design as a signifier, the signification addition in the framework aims to highlight that color-blind users are not going to see the colors nearly as well as hoped.
-Hence, while the signfifier of colors is added, the signification (communication) is not actaully going to happen.
+For example, if we use colors to communicate something in the design as a signifier, the signification addition in the mental framework aims to highlight that color-blind users are not going to see the colors nearly as well as hoped.
+Hence, while the signifier of colors is added, the signification (communication) is not actually going to happen.

 Children